 Music plays a very large role in the worship at our church.
 We have both adult and junior choirs who lead the musical worship throughout the church year.

-The music department is run by our Organist and Director of Music, Liam Condon and our Music Administrator Jill Tidy.
+The music department is run by our Organist and Director of Music, David Crowe and our Music Administrator Jill Tidy.

 Contact the music department at Music